Short-maturity options on realized variance in local-stochastic volatility models: Applications and Numerical Tests

-The numerical values of the ATM implied vol and the ATM skew from formulas (\ref{sigV}) and (\ref{sV}) are shown in Table~\ref{tab:params}, for several values of the correlation $\rho$.

-The MC simulation results for the implied volatility of variance options are shown in Figure~\ref{Fig:Tanh} for options with maturity $T=1/12$ (1 month) as the orange dots.
-The bands show the MC errors.
-The last column in Table~\ref{tab:params} shows the MC result for the forward price $F_V(T)$.
-This is close to the short maturity limit $\eta(S_0) \sqrt{V_0} = 0.1$.
+The MC simulation results for the implied volatility of variance options are shown in Figure~\ref{Fig:Tanh} for several choices of $\rho$ for variance options with maturity $T=1/12$ (orange dots).
+The bands show the MC errors, defined as $\frac{1}{\sqrt{N_{\mathrm{MC}}}} \mathrm{sd}(\mathrm{pay})$ in terms of the standard deviation of the option payoff for the MC sample.

 The asymptotic prediction for the ATM implied vol from the linear approximation (\ref{SigVlin}) is shown as the blue dots in Figure~\ref{Fig:Tanh}.
-The asymptotic prediction agrees well with the MC simulation for a range of strikes around the ATM point, although it slighly overestimates the simulation result at the ATM point for $\rho = \pm 0.7$.
+The numerical values of the ATM implied vol and the ATM skew from (\ref{sigV}) and (\ref{sV}) for each test case are shown in Table~\ref{tab:params}.
+The asymptotic prediction agrees well with the MC simulation for a range of strikes around the ATM point, although it slightly overestimates the simulation result at the ATM point for $\rho = \pm 0.7$.

 In order to investigate the size of the subleading corrections of $O(T)$, we show in Figure~\ref{Fig:Tanh1Day} the same results for variance options with maturity $T=1/252$ (1 business day), and the same model parameters as in Figure~\ref{Fig:Tanh}.
-For these plots of compare the simulation with the asymptotic prediction in a more narrow range of log-moneyness $x\in [-0.1,+0.1]$.
+These plots we compare the MC simulation with the asymptotic prediction in a more narrow range of log-moneyness $x\in [-0.1,+0.1]$.
 For this case the difference between the asymptotic prediction and the simulation results is much smaller.
 We conclude that the difference between the asymptotic result and the MC simulation in Figure~\ref{Fig:Tanh} can be attributed to subleading $O(T)$ corrections to the asymptotic result.